100101Ed/monster-search/README.md

 --
-# Basic Selenium Project
+# Monster.com

-* The foundation for all your selenium projects Using TestNG
+* Create a script that searches monster.com for job listings.
+* Their should be at-least one data set.

 ## Helpfull info
 * [Overview for github] (http://rogerdudler.github.io/git-guide/)